 At 50mm, the lens begins to show some pincushion distortion, and by 105mm this becomes more pronounced.
 Again, Lightroom lens profile corrections fix it without any problem.

 I’ve been shooting a lot of panorama landscapes at 24mm and have still been able to stitch them together without any issues in Lightroom, even without selecting the profile to remove the distortion and vignetting.
-Possibly Lightroom fixes these issues automatically when stitching, so it’s yet to be an issue.
+Possibly, Lightroom fixes these issues automatically when stitching, so it’s yet to be a problem.

 Vignetting

-At all focal lengths of the 24-105mm, there is a bit of vignetting until f4.
-You will see the most vignetting at the 24mm end where it never really clears up unless you apply a lens profile correction.
-From around 50mm to 105mm you still get some vignetting at f5.6, but it’s mostly gone by f8.
+There is vignetting at all focal lengths of 24-105mm until f4.
+You will see the most vignetting at the 24mm end, where it never really clears up unless you apply a lens profile correction.
+From around 50mm to 105mm, you still get some vignetting at f5.6, but it’s mostly gone by f8.

-If you shoot JPG the camera will mostly correct for this on its own.
+If you shoot a JPG, the camera will mostly correct for this.

 Chromatic Aberrations

-There are some chromatic aberrations, mostly in the corners at the wide and tele ends of this lens.
-At 50mm there is almost no edge fringing on my charts.
+There are some chromatic aberrations, mostly in the corners at this lens’s wide and tele ends.
+At 50mm, there is almost no edge fringing on my charts.

 To see how the corners fringe, check out the sharpness charts above.

-I’ve noticed some chromatic aberrations and fringing in my landscape photos at higher apertures when shooting tree branches against the bright sunset.
-It’s not very extreme and usually simply clicking the “Remove Chromatic Aberrations” correction in Lightroom gets rid of it.
+I’ve noticed chromatic aberrations and fringing in my landscape photos at higher apertures when shooting tree branches against the bright sunset.
+It’s not very extreme, and usually, simply clicking the “Remove Chromatic Aberrations” correction in Lightroom gets rid of it.

 So you will have to deal with some chromatic aberrations as you move out of the center of the frame, but it’s not severe and pretty standard for a zoom of this range.

-Wide-open, you will see some spherical aberrations that look sort of like contrast smearing or ghosting.
-It’s mostly only in the corners and edges and it will be more pronounced at 24mm and 105mm.
+Wide open, you will see some spherical aberrations that look like contrast smearing or ghosting.
+They are mostly only in the corners and edges and more pronounced at 24mm and 105mm.
 Closing the aperture down to f8 pretty much cleans things up.

 It’s been hard for me to find good examples of Chromatic Aberrations in my real-world photos.
-This is the worst, or I guess the best example of CA issues with this lens.
-It’s pretty insignificant, but in this sample, clicking the “Remove Chromatic Aberrations,” did not remove the purple fringing.
-So you would have to use the manual sliders to remove it.
+This is the worst, or I guess the best, example of CA issues with this lens.
+It’s pretty insignificant, but in this sample, clicking “Remove Chromatic Aberrations” did not remove the purple fringing.
+So, you would have to use the manual sliders to remove it.
 Adding +2 with the defringe slider in Lightroom removed this without any issues.

 Art & Character

-The color and contrast mixed with the butter smooth bokeh really surprised me.
+The color and contrast mixed with the buttery-smooth bokeh surprised me.
 I went into this lens just thinking I would have a boring, lifeless lens because of the versatility of the 24-105mm focal length and f4 aperture.
 That is not the case at all.

-Canon has managed to find the perfect balance between contrast, color, and pop and attribute corrections.
-This lens actually performs better than a lot of my cheap Chinese and Russian primes lenses, albeit, it’s only an f4, but it’s the first time I’ve shot with a zoom, where I can’t tell right away I’m shooting with a zoom, especially at 50mm.
+Canon has managed to find the perfect balance between contrast, color, pop, and attribute corrections.
+This lens actually performs better than a lot of my cheaper prime lenses, albeit it’s only an f4.
+It’s the first time I’ve shot with a zoom, and I can’t tell right away that I’m shooting with a zoom, especially at 50mm.

 Bokeh